 IAS- Indian Administrative Services

 - IAS Mains is the second stage of IAS.
-This year, it will be conducted on October 28, 2017.
-This paper consists of 9 exams out of which 2 are qualifying exams and 7 are for the ranking purpose.
-Questions in IAS Mains exam may range from 1 mark to 60 marks.
-The answers may range from 20 words to 600 words.
-Check IAS Syllabus
+The exam consists of 9 papers out of which 2 are qualifying exams and 7 are considered for IAS Merit.

 Here are some interesting insights about IAS 2016: